org-tigris-jsapar/jsapar/docs/Introduction.md

   </csvschema>
 </schema>
 ```
 As you can see in this example, not all cells are described in the schema.
-Only those cells where additional information
+Only those cells, where additional information
-is needed from the schema needs to be present.
+is needed from the schema, needs to be present.
 By default a string cell is otherwise expected.
 For instance the values of the
 `First name` column will still be parsed as if they are string value cells.
-This means that could have omitted all the `<cell>` elements
+This means that we could have omitted all the `<cell>` elements
 from the schema above but then the parser would have parsed also the `Middle name` cells which we have no interest in
 and the `Have dog` cell would have
 been parsed as string values `"yes"` and `"no"` instead of true boolean values.